Search

 Optimizing the extraction of VOC emissions in a refrigerated truck plant

 The Jean Chéreau plant is a refrigerated vehicle production facility located in Ducey-Les-Chéris, Normandy.
 Opened in 1981, the plant’s ventilation system has since been improved and reworked, but is still based on an old-fashioned design.
-The plant’s production line emits several types of pollutants (gelcoat, resin) at various points, potentially harmful to workers if present in the air in excessive quantities.
+The plant’s production line emits several types of pollutants (gelcoat, resin) at various points, potentially harmful to workers if present in excessive quantities in the air.

 Themain objective is to improve the efficiency of the current ventilation system, while respecting the plant’s constraints.

-EOLIOS proposes to contribute its technical expertise in understanding and modeling aeraulic movements, in order to analyze the problems identified and propose appropriate solutions to correct them.
+EOLIOS contributed its technical expertise in the understanding and modeling of aeraulic movements, in order to analyze the problems identified and propose appropriate solutions to correct them.

 Factory hall